shemishe/Swift-Portfolio/README.md

 Got Trash is an iOS trash can map locator app.
 I was inspired to make this app when I lived in South Korea.
 If there's one thing South Korea is notorious for, it's for their lack of public trash cans, which is how I got the inspiration for this app.
 Got Trash is a proprietary app I plan to release onto the Apple Store later this year.
 I have been religiously working on this app for the past month and have enjoyed every moment of it.

 Current features of the app include...
-- Functional GPS location system with ability to center back onto user's current location.
+- Functional GPS location system with ability to center back onto the user's current location.
 - Sign Up/Login/Sign Out functionalities (User authentication created through Firebase).
 - Ability to add a trash can at the user's current location with a random name generator.
 (Locations are stored on a Firebase database and queried by GeoFire).
 - A slide-out side menu that allows users to navigate through the app.